2025 RockHound RoundUp: Deming Gem and Mineral Show

 RockHound RoundUp in Deming, NM

-There’s no question that Deming, New Mexico, offers plenty to see and do.
+Take a road trip from Santa Fe to Deming, New Mexico for the 2025 Rockhound Roundup Gem and Mineral Show.
+While you’re there, explore everything Deming has to offer.
 Expansive open spaces including nearby state parks are a playground for outdoor enthusiasts.
 There are also the historic components of the town’s storied past whose influence can be seen all around town.

 RockHound RoundUp is devoted to geodes, gems, fossils, quartz, and other treasures of the earth.
 Rock collectors join fossil fans, jewelry makers, lapidaries, quartz traders, beaders, and people who simply admire rocks.
 The schedule includes a buyer’s market, silent and live auctions, displays, demonstrations and guided field trips for rock collecting and sampling.
 People travel from all around the world to attend this event, held at the Southwestern New Mexico State Fairgrounds.
 No one leaves empty-handed.